 So, how can you use an EQ?
 It all boils down to utilizing filters to boost or cut certain frequencies.
 Here are the specific methods in which you might use your parametric, graphic, or dynamic eq to eq vocals or the entire frequency range of your track.

 - Low or high pass filter: A high or low pass filter simply rolls off frequencies on the low or high end of the frequency range.
-The high pass filter (sometimes called a low cut filter) eliminates unnecessary lower frequencies and the low pass filter takes out any unnecessary high frequencies.
+A high pass filter (sometimes called a low cut filter) eliminates unnecessary lower frequencies and the low pass filter takes out any unnecessary high frequencies.
 You might use a high pass to remove any low mids or anything lower than the fundamental frequency while still preserving the center frequency range on your vocal.
 A low pass filter could cut out any unnecessary sibilant sounds or air that you might not need from bass frequencies.

 - De-esser: This process involves cutting out problem frequencies or sibilant sounds on the higher end of the frequency spectrum.
 These are usually harsh "S", "T" or "P" sounds made by the human voice that has frequency content usually somewhere around 5-8 kHz.